Princeton-CDH/remarx/docs/tigerflow.md

 # TigerFlow Pipeline

-The `src/remarx/tigerflow/` directory contains a [TigerFlow](https://github.com/Princeton-CDH/tigerflow) pipeline for running sentence embedding at scale on a Slurm HPC cluster (e.g. Princeton's della).
+The `src/remarx/tigerflow/` directory contains a [TigerFlow](https://github.com/princeton-ddss/tigerflow) pipeline for running sentence embedding at scale on a Slurm HPC cluster like Della.

-TigerFlow is a framework for running file-based, embarrassingly-parallel pipelines on Slurm clusters.
-Each input CSV is processed independently as a Slurm job: the model loads once per worker, then processes files one at a time.

 ### Pipeline